pstch/django-crucrudile/README.md

 Here, `ListView` and `DetailView` can be standard generic views, or your own CBVs.
 As you can see, the only requirement is that, when a view needs an URL argument, it must be specified in the `url_args` attribute of the view class.

+`make_model_mixin` automatically patches the given view with utility functions from `views.mixins.ModelActionMixin`, needed to have information about "what does the view do" (action name), and "what paths should point to it" (URLs specification).
 For more flexibility, it can be  better to redefine the views, to subclass `views.mixins.ModelActionMixin`, and to override the needed methods (see documentation).

 It is also possible to create the model mixins by yourself (`make_model_mixin` is just a convenience function to automatically create model mixins based on a view) (see documentation).